-The study shows that for the key transformation technologies, seven raw materials are rated as highly critical with respect to extraction and processing: graphite, iridium, cobalt, lithium, manganese, light and heavy rare earths.
-In addition, nickel and polysilicon should receive special attention as additional medium critical (processed) raw materials.
+The study shows that for the seven central key technologies, three raw materials are categorized as very critical (lithium, heavy rare earths, iridium) and four raw materials (nickel, cobalt, graphite, light rare earths) as medium critical.
 An additional central finding of this study is the quantification of demand in 5-year steps for Germany for these very critical and medium critical raw materials that are necessary for the strategic key technologies up to the year 2045.
 The projected demand is based on the expansion paths of the "KNDE2045" scenario and the assumptions regarding the development of the concrete technology paths of the individual key technologies.
 The KNDE2045 scenario was selectively updated to take the expansion of renewable energies and electromobility into account.
 The "KNDE2045" scenario is based on the number of new automobile registrations calculated in the study "Climate-neutral Germany 2045"; in other words it only takes into account quantities that are necessary to cover domestic demand.
 The full version of the study provides a comprehensive data overview across these different scenarios.

-At the processing level, lithium refers specifically to lithium carbonate and lithium hydroxide hydrate, and nickel refers to nickel sulfate.
+2 At the processing level, lithium refers specifically to lithium carbonate and lithium hydroxide hydrate, and nickel refers to nickel sulfate.